 The core of this course is the master's thesis.
-The students are expected to write a master thesis between 25.000 and 30.000 words of length (approximately 60 - 80 pages).
+The students are expected to write a master's thesis between 25.000 and 30.000 words of length (approximately 60 - 80 pages).

 The collection of data is included in the course and can be carried out through fieldwork, or through the collection of archive materials, secondary data or literature studies.
-Data collection related to the master thesis is recommended done in the period between May 15th and September 1st.
+Data collection related to the master's thesis is recommended done in the period between 15 May and 1 September.

 After the main data collection period, the student shall make a report on the work so far.
 The report is expected to give an outline of the setting studied and a discussion of the methodological challenges met and some findings.
 This report is to be given as a presentation in class before the end of September.

 Throughout the course the students are to take part in seminars, presenting their own texts and giving feedback to each other's texts.

 Students who have successfully completed the course should have achieved the following learning outcomes: